xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ## Customer Checkout Options

+X-Cart allows both registered and anonymous checkout for customers, also customers can use their Google and Facebook account for checkout if the {% link "Social Login" ref_IapN8lJ8 %} addon is installed and configured.

 ### Registered Checkout

 ### Anonymous Checkout

 X-Cart allows anonymous or guest checkout for your customers.
 This means that if customer is not registered in your store they don't need to create an account and can proceed to checkout specifying an email only.

 ![gs-checkout.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/gs-checkout.png)

-Customers can also use their Google or Facebook accounts at checkout if the {% link "Social Login" ref_IapN8lJ8 %} addon is installed and configured.

 However, the fact that a customer doesn't create an account during guest checkout doesn't mean that no account is created for this customer at all.
 Being it guest checkout or not X-Cart creates a customer account for the e-mail used to place an order and registeres it in the **Users** section on the Admin area.
 All following orders placed using this email are assigned to the same customer account.
 If later this customer decides to register an account with the email that was used for placing order(s) previously a store admin has an opportunity to join these 2 customer accounts (one created by X-Cart and one created by the customer) together keeping the info on the previously placed orders safe.